fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 ### schema.org

 In 2011 several search engine giants launched schema.org[^schemaorg], an initiative to "create and support a common set of schemas for structured data markup on web pages".
-This effort was first criticized by the Semantic Web community but the involved parties started talking with each other and later several people from the Semantic Web community started providing a "proper" RDF mapping[^schemardf].
+The Semantic Web community first criticized this effort but the involved parties started talking with each other and later several people from the Semantic Web community started providing a "proper" RDF mapping[^schemardf].
 Meanwhile schema.org seems to use "a simple RDF-like graph data model" and exposes its schema as RDFa[^rdfa].
 However, there is no content negotiation[^contentneg] in place and the only language available for description of classes and labels is English.

 Looking back three years schema.org had a huge impact, many sites started to include structured information within their websites and the support of first RDFa and later JSON-LD[^jsonld] made people use Semantic Web technologies without being really aware of it.
 This increases visibility and perception of the Semantic Web as a whole.